 You may assume you would fight over who will do such chores.
 The typical complaint I heard before getting married was, "He never does such-and-such".
 What I didn't prepare for was the fight of, "You are doing it wrong."
 Or how crazy I would sound when I said it out loud.

 Turns out there is not a "correct" way to do dishes or laundry despite what you may think.
 There is only your preferred way.
 And the only way to get it done your preferred way is to do it.
 Every.
 Single.
 Time.

 Now I don't know about you but I've experienced this kind of OCD behavior and let me tell you it eases up real fast when you are the only one doing the chores because you don't want to let go of that control.
 You start not caring as much how it's done just that it is done.

 Learn your way, isn't the right or only way.

 When I let that go and let him help more, even if it wasn't the way I would do it, I became a lot more happy and thankful for him.
-I will admit to being gone or in another room when he does such chores because I just couldn't watch the way he did it.
+I will admit there were times I would leave the room while he did such chores because I just couldn't watch the way he did it.
 Nope I'm not making that up.
-And yes, you are glad you are not married to me.)
+And yes, you are glad you are not married to me. ;)

 FIGHT THREE: What trashcan to buy.